ircdocs/modern-irc/_includes/messages/user_queries.md

 * A channel name, in which case the channel members are listed.
 * An exact nickname, in which case a single user is returned.
 * A mask pattern, in which case all visible users whose nickname matches are listed.
 Servers MAY match other user-specific values, such as the hostname, server, real name or username.
-Servers MAY not support mask patterns and return an empty list.
+Servers may not support mask patterns and return an empty list.

 Visible users are users who aren't invisible ([user mode `+i`](#invisible-user-mode)) and who don't have a common channel with the requesting client.
 Servers MAY filter or limit visible users replies arbitrarily.